mikron-ia/rpg-hub-frontend-static/README.md

 ## Background
 [Role-playing games](https://en.wikipedia.org/wiki/Role-playing_game) are a very wide category, ranging from very simplistic systems to extremely complex mechanical solutions.
 What they do have in common, though, is the story - you can play a game without mechanics, but even a primitive dungeon crawl is going to have some story.
 Managing this story, its cast, threads, and - if present - mechanical components - is the role of this project.

 This project is a part of a larger whole.
-It is supposed to draw data from [backend](https://github.com/mikron-ia/rpg-hub-backend) - once it is completed.
+It is supposed to draw data from sources lile [Silex-based backend](https://github.com/mikron-ia/rpg-hub-backend) or [Yii-based backend](https://github.com/mikron-ia/rpg-hub) - assuming they have compatible APIs.
 Originally, this page was supposed to be writen in AngularJS; at the moment, this is the only front, and AngularJS is not developed - [its skeleton is to be found here](https://github.com/mikron-ia/rpg-hub-frontend).
-Reason for twofold version of frontend is simple: I need a functional page ASAP, and have too little time to write AngularJS code with any decency.

 The project is written in PHP with Silex.
 Data to display is retrieved in JSON from API provided by backend.